 Thanks to this integration with pop culture, 3D printing has captured the attention of the mainstream masses.

-FDM or SLA?
+FDM or SLA/Resin?
 What 3D printer is better for 3D printed busts?

 Cost – FDM or filament 3D printers and SLA resin 3D printers are similarly affordable, so the cost of the printer doesn’t fluctuate much.
 However, the resin is still more expensive than filaments.
 (FDM/SLA Tie)